black-lager/.github/profile/README.md

 ## Open source contribution
-Generated Persona Protobuf definition to build a foundation to implement future phases of security improvement.
+Generated Persona Protobuf definition to build a foundation to support strong device and client identity core value.
+More encryption information can be found [here](https://meshtastic.org/docs/overview/encryption).
+Protobuf is also currently being merged into Meshtastic Open Source repository.
 [Link to PR](https://github.com/meshtastic/protobufs/pull/251).